 - Voluntary disclosure and re-certification

-With law offices in Washington DC and Colorado, Watson & Associates’s export control lawyers provides legal representation and legal advice to US government entities, overseas clients and domestic corporations on import export matters about customs import and export matters, export control compliance, avoid penalties, deal with import from China and sanctions , Foreign Corrupt Practices Act (FCPA) and more.
+With law offices in Washington DC and Colorado, Watson & Associates’s export control lawyers provides legal representation and legal advice about import export license regulations to US government entities, overseas clients and domestic corporations on import export business model matters about customs import and export matters, export control compliance, avoid penalties, deal with import from China and sanctions , Foreign Corrupt Practices Act (FCPA) and more.

-Cost-effective legal help and guidance: Watson & Associate’ international trade and customs law consultants provide legal advice and consulting services based on our attorneys’ substantive knowledge about critical aspects of foreign trade policy and the impact of global trade new regulation changes.
+Cost-effective legal help and guidance: Watson & Associate’ international trade law consultants provide legal advice and consulting services based on our attorneys’ substantive knowledge about critical aspects of foreign trade policy, international trade data, and the impact of global trade new regulation changes.

-If your company is in the import export business, you must have a clear understanding of the rules that govern global trade in your industry.
-This is important for avoiding risk, since failing to comply with these trade rules, even accidentally, can lead to serious legal consequences and penalties.
+If your company is in the import export business, you must have a clear understanding of the rules that govern import export license requirements and global trade in your industry.
+This is important for avoiding risk, since failing to comply with these trade rules that govern global imports, even accidentally, can lead to serious legal consequences and penalties.
 Depending on the problem of mistake, your business can be subject to fines, investigations, audits, seizures, inspections, and loss of market access and even imprisonment.
-This is where our lawyers and international trade law consultants can help you to avoid costly mistakes.
+This is where our lawyers and international trade and business consultants can help you to avoid costly mistakes.

 Global Trade Help for Import Export Business Companies in Various Industries

-International trading company law consultants and attorneys helping in various industries domestic and overseas: Our global trade attorneys offer detailed assessment and legal advice in various industry groups to include: construction, steel, aerospace, textiles, agriculture, manufacturing and chemicals.
+International trade law consultants and attorneys helping in various industries domestic and overseas: Our global trade attorneys offer detailed assessment about international trade data and legal advice in various industry groups to include: construction, steel, aerospace, textiles, agriculture, manufacturing, and chemicals.

-As import export business consultants and global trade lawyers, we also help corporate managers with export administration regulations concerning IT information technology, federal government contracting, telecommunications, space law and munitions.
+As import export business consultants and global trade compliance lawyers, we also help corporate managers with export administration regulations concerning IT information technology, federal government contracting, import export data, telecommunications, space law and munitions.

 See important information on ITAR DSP 5 Licensing Requirements for Foreign Employees.